u1-liquid/openpollslack-i18n/self_host.md

 #### Permissions
 Inside the "Basic Information" page, click on "Premissions" under "Add features and functionality" or find the "OAuth & Permissions" entry in left menu.

 Firstly, click on "Add New Redirect URL".
 Fill it with `https://YOURHOSTNAME/slack/oauth_redirect` and replace `YOURHOSTNAME` with yours.
-Mine is `https://api.openpoll.dev.slack.alcor.space/slack/oauth_redirect`.
 Then click on "Add" button.

 Under "Scopes" section and "Bot Token Scopes" subsection, click on "Add an OAuth Scope".
 Then, add theses scopes :